Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Discussions

 \subsection{Implication of Results}

-Below, we present the implications of our results, from two parts, how EFL readers use \techname{}, and the recommendation and validation performances of LLMs.
+Below, we present the implications from two parts: (1) how the tool is used, and the CEFR model's recommendation and validation performances of LLMs.

-\textbf{How EFL readers use the tool. } From the results, we find out that when EFL readers use our tool, most of the time they use it to look for vocabulary.
-For complex sentences, they also look for comprehension.
+From the results, we find out that while reading a 400-word script, they most of the time look for vocabulary, on 5, to 6 times on average, and once or twice in comprehension.
+We also find that occasionally, they used grammar and looked for paragraph summaries.
+This represents that in general, for EFL readers to fluently understand the text as well as the context (see \S~\ref{subsec:ESL-difficulties}), it requires a lot of effort.
+This showcases the utility of providing proactive guidance for EFL readers.

 While both experts and participants acknowledged the effectiveness of the LLMs, there is still some issues on the validation of the contents.
-For this, we assess LLMs from two ways (1) how well their recommendations adhere to those of humans, and (2) how factual the response are.

-\textbf{Recommendation and validation performances of LLMs. }From our results, we observed approximately 55\% precision when recommending a few items (see \autoref{table:accuracy-llm}).
+For this, we assess our system from two ways (1) how well their recommendations adhere to those of humans, and (2) how factual the responses are.
+Our recommendation provides From our results, we observed approximately 37.77\% precision when recommending a few items (see \autoref{table:accuracy-llm}).
 However, by increasing the number of recommendations, the tool can capture a larger portion of the information that EFL readers may not know.
-This is supported by the high recall rate—up to around 80\%—observed in the Detailed configuration in \autoref{table:accuracy-llm}.
-In summary, a recommendation strategy similar to the Detailed configuration can facilitate the reading process by suggesting many keywords that the user may not know.
+This is supported by the high recall rate—up to 87.64\%—observed in the B2 $\geq$ configuration in \autoref{table:accuracy-llm}.
+In summary, a recommendation strategy similar to the B2 $\geq$ configuration can facilitate the reading process by suggesting many keywords that the user may not know.

-Furthermore, we find that the self-validations from LLMs are similar to evaluations from humans (see \autoref{tab:validation_counts}), except that humans are capable of noticing what is missing, whereas LLMs just focus on comparing the meaning, but not on what is missing.